rrwick/Pairwise-SNP-counter/README.md

 ### Software

-Pairwise SNP Counter requires some tools to be installed and available on the command line.
+Snouter requires some tools to be installed and available on the command line.
 If in doubt, open a terminal and try running the commands listed below.
 If they work, you should be good to go!

 | Tool | Command(s) | Read types |
 | ---- | -----------| ---------- |